core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 over TCP between the back-end services.
 A TCP-to-UDP gateway can be used at the cloud boundary to communicate with the UDP-based IoT device.

-Finally, CoAP applications running inside a web browser without access to connectivity other than HTTP and the [WebSocket protocol](#RFC6455) may cross-proxy their CoAP requests via HTTP to a HTTP-to-CoAP cross-proxy or transport them via the the WebSocket protocol, which provides two-way communication between a WebSocket client and a WebSocket server after upgrading an [HTTP/1.1](#RFC7230) connection.

 Finally, CoAP applications running inside a web browser may be without access to connectivity other than HTTP.
-In this case,  the WebSocket protocol [RFC6455] may be used to either cross-proxy their CoAP requests via HTTP to an HTTP-to-CoAP cross-proxy or transport them via the WebSocket protocol.
-This would, in turn, provide two-way communication between a WebSocket client and a WebSocket server after upgrading an HTTP/1.1 [RFC7230] connection.
+In this case, the WebSocket protocol {{RFC6455}} may be used to transport CoAP requests and responses, as opposed to cross-proxying them via HTTP to an HTTP-to-CoAP cross-proxy.
+This preserves the functionality of CoAP without translation, in particular the Observe mechanism {{-observe}}.

 To address the above-mentioned deployment requirements, this document defines how to transport CoAP over TCP, CoAP over TLS, and CoAP over WebSockets.
 For these cases,